Dabo Swinney goes scorched earth on Clemson fan during radio call-in show

 Those comments were made more tongue-in-cheek than the ones he made on Monday.

-Swinney ripped into a fan, who told him that he sounded a whole lot like Tommy Bodwn and asked him why Clemson is paying him a huge salary just to go 4-4.
+Swinney ripped into a fan, who told him that he sounded a whole lot like Tommy Bowden and asked him why Clemson is paying him a huge salary just to go 4-4.

 Dabo Swinney went scorched earth on Tyler from Spartanburg during his radio call-in show on Monday.